 Each of the three OFC co-sponsors manages awards programs that seek to recognize the considerable professional achievements of their members.
 While the awards and medals are not contingent upon an OFC presentation, recipients are a vital part of the OFC community as they make extraordinary contributions to research, engineering, education and industry.
 Many honorees who are doing work in OFC-related topics choose to be recognized at the conference before their peers and colleagues.

-John Tyndall Award for Optics
+John Tyndall Award